edwin170/downr1n/README.md

 # Dependencies
 - please execute this command: python3 -m pip install pyimg4[compression] fastapi aiohttp ujson wikitextparser uvicorn.
+- unzip, python3, libimobiledevice-utils, libusbmuxd-tools, xz-utils, wget, curl, git, libssl-dev, usbmuxd.
 - A disabled passcode on A10 and A11 devices.
-- unzip, python3, libimobiledevice-utils, libusbmuxd-tools, xz-utils.
 - An .iPSW file containing iOS 15, 14, 13.
 - A device running macOS or a Linux distro.
-It is recommended to use macOS, as it is likely more stable and faster.
+It is recommended to use macOS, as it is likely more stable and faster. and for linux it is recommended to use ubuntu or debian.

 # Issues Putting Device in PwnDFU Mode